baton96/Titanic/README.md

 Parent = mother, father
 Child = daughter, son, stepdaughter, stepson
 Some children travelled only with a nanny, therefore parch=0 for them
+# Rules
+1. **One account per participant**
+You cannot sign up to Kaggle from multiple accounts and therefore you cannot submit from multiple accounts.
+2. **No private sharing outside teams**
+Privately sharing code or data outside of teams is not permitted.
+It's okay to share code if made available to all participants on the forums.
+3. **Team Mergers**
+Team mergers are allowed and can be performed by the team leader.
+In order to merge, the combined team must have a total submission count less than or equal to the maximum allowed as of the merge date.
+The maximum allowed is the number of submissions per day multiplied by the number of days the competition has been running.
+4. **Team Limits**
+There is no maximum team size.
+5. **Submission Limits**
+You may submit a maximum of 10 entries per day.
+You may select up to 5 final submissions for judging.